-To fill your prescription, provide our plan membership information (which can be found on your member ID card at the network pharmacy you choose.
-The network pharmacy will automatically bill our plan for our share of the costs of your drug.
-You'll need to pay the pharmacy your share of the cost when you pick up your prescription.
+To fill your prescription, provide our plan membership information (which can be found on your member ID card) at the network pharmacy you choose.
+The network pharmacy will automatically bill our plan for our share of your drug cost.
+You need to pay the pharmacy your share of the cost when you pick up your prescription.

-If you don't have your plan membership information with you when you fill your prescription, you or the pharmacy can call the plan to get the necessary information, or you can ask the pharmacy to look up your plan enrollment information.
+If you don't have our plan membership information with you, you or the pharmacy can call our plan to get the information, or you can ask the pharmacy to look up our plan enrollment information.

 If the pharmacy can't get the necessary information, you may have to pay the full cost of the prescription when you pick it up.
-(You can then ask us to reimburse you for our share.
-Go to Chapter 7, Section 2 for information about how to ask the plan for reimbursement.
+You can then ask us to reimburse you for our share.
+Go to Chapter 7, Section 2 for information about how to ask our plan for reimbursement.